evkx/evkx.github.io/content/guides/understandingrange/_index.md

 You can see all models [sorted on net battery size](/evsearch/?sortOrder=NetBattery) in our EV database.

 But the battery is not the only factor in the stated range.
 Another critical factor is how efficient the car is.
-And with efficiency, it means how much energy the EV use from the battery for a given distance.
+And with efficiency, it means how much energy the EV uses from the battery for a given distance.
 It is typically stated in Europe as kWh/100km, indicating how many kWh is needed to drive 100km.
-In the US and the UK, it is rated as miles per kWh, meaning how far can you go with 1 kWh.
+In the US and the UK, it is rated as miles per kWh, meaning a calculation of how far you can go with 1 kWh.

-The below table shows the calculated consumption in kWh/100km and miles/kWh for different EV is according to WLTP combined rating.
+The table below shows the calculated kWh/100km consumption and miles/kWh for different EVs according to the WLTP combined rating.

 <table class="table table-striped">
 <thead>